UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 ### The Compute Nodes

-Unlike the bastion host and login nodes, there are many compute nodes and each has, as the name suggests, a large amount of computational resources available to run your work.
+Unlike the bastion host and login nodes, there are many compute nodes and each has, as the name suggests, a large number of computational resources available to run your work.
 For example, Puma standard nodes have 94 available CPUs and a whopping 470 GB of RAM.

 <center><img src="images/compute.png" title="HPC compute nodes" style="height: 300px;"></center>

 To get a sense of what the cluster looks like, try running the command `nodes-busy`.
 The output should look something like this:

 ```
-✚    Buy-in nodes.
-Only accept high_priority and windfall jobs
 (puma) [netid@wentletrap ~]$ nodes-busy
 ==============================================================